natkalia/protect-eyes-kodilla-20.4/README.md

-# protect-eyes-kodilla-20.4
+# Protect your eyes :eyes: :eyeglasses:

-Simple Electron desktop app to protect eyes
+Simple Electron desktop app to protect eyes built as exercise for Web Developer Bootcamp in Kodilla (Module 20.4).

+# Screens

+Coming soon.

+# TODO's

+- [ ] fix problem with transpiling jsx in external component, probably issue with babel configuration